ENIGMA-infra/ENIGMA-Tremor/docs/working_group/join_us.md

 # Useful information for new sites

-Interested in joining XYZ WG?
-Send us an email at mywg@email.org!
+Interested in joining ENIGMA-Tremor?
+Send us an email at m.laansma@amsterdamumc.nl!